Nandakishore695/Basic-React-Example-For-Beginner/README.md

 **14.What is useState() and how its works?**
 - useState hook enables for function component to manage state
 - useState function accept the initial state value as a parameter and returns in an array with two elements.
 The first element is the current state value and second element is the function that is used to update the state.
+- useState will re-render when the content change and update the ui.
 ```
 const [state, setState] = useState(initialValue);
 ```